 Fencing materials, type and design of fence installed shall be of a high quality and durability.
 The type and design of fence installed will meet the management objectives and site challenges.
-Based on objectives, fences may be permanent, portable, or temporary.
+Based on need, fences may be permanent, portable, or temporary.

 Fences shall be positioned to facilitate management requirements.
 Ingress/egress features such as gates and cattle guards shall be planned.
+All fences shall consist of at least the minimum acceptable fencing specifications to control the animal(s) or people of concern.
 The fence design and installation should have the life expectancy appropriate for management objectives and shall follow all federal, state and local laws and regulations.